Amein-Eskinder/CICO-HijraBank-Agreements/Hawilpay HijraBank RSA.md

 (g) **Service Levels and Performance**: Wallet-based payouts shall be subject to the same service level commitments as other payout methods, including timely processing and real-time status updates.
 Any service disruptions related to the Digital Wallet platform shall be addressed pursuant to the CICO SLA, but shall not excuse Hijrabank's performance obligations to Hawilpay under this Agreement.

-(h) **No Hawilpay Role in Wallet Operations**: Hawilpay shall have no role in, liability for, or control over the operation, management, or pricing of the CICO - HijraBank Digital Wallet.
-Hijrabank is solely responsible for all aspects of the Digital Wallet platform, including currency conversions, wallet balances, and customer service for wallet users.
+(h) **No Hawilpay Role in Wallet Operations**: Hawilpay shall have no role in, liability for, or control over the operation, management, or pricing of the CICO CASH Digital Wallet, which is owned and operated by CICO Financial Technologies (Hawilpay's sister company).
+Hijrabank, as the licensee of the CICO CASH Digital Wallet under the CICO SLA, is responsible for customer-facing aspects including customer service for wallet users, while CICO Financial Technologies retains ownership and operational control of the platform.

+(i) **CICO Integration Benefits and Transaction Fee Framework**: The Parties acknowledge that wallet-based remittance payouts provide strategic benefits to the overall remittance ecosystem by:

+(i) Enabling instant, real-time remittance delivery to Recipients;

+(ii) Reducing cash handling costs and security risks for Hijrabank;

+(iii) Creating ongoing wallet activity and transaction volume that benefits all parties;

+(iv) Providing Recipients with multi-currency wallet functionality (USD + ETB holdings);

+(v) Driving adoption of the CICO CASH Digital Wallet platform, which benefits CICO Financial Technologies (Hawilpay's sister company) and strengthens the integrated Hawilpay-CICO remittance corridor.

+To recognize these benefits and ensure fair value distribution across the remittance ecosystem, the Parties agree:

+(i) **Wallet Transaction Fees**: When Hijrabank charges transaction fees for wallet-based remittance payouts or subsequent wallet activities (transfers, bill payments, currency conversions, withdrawals, etc.), such fees shall be subject to revenue sharing with CICO Financial Technologies pursuant to the CICO SLA (50% CICO, 10% Operator Incentive, 40% Hijrabank).
+This revenue sharing compensates CICO for operating the wallet platform infrastructure.

+(ii) **Fee Structure Encouragement**: While Hijrabank retains pricing authority under the CICO SLA, the Parties acknowledge that reasonable transaction fees for wallet services:
+    - Align with industry standards for digital wallet operations;
+    - Compensate CICO for platform development, hosting, and maintenance;
+    - Provide sustainable economics for the tripartite relationship (Hawilpay-Hijrabank-CICO);
+    - Should be balanced to promote wallet adoption while ensuring platform sustainability.

+(iii) **Performance Monitoring**: Hijrabank shall provide quarterly reports to Hawilpay summarizing:
+    - Number of remittances paid out via CICO CASH Digital Wallet;
+    - Percentage of total remittances delivered via wallet vs. other methods;
+    - Average wallet transaction fees charged (if any);
+    - Wallet user retention and subsequent transaction activity.

+(iv) **Strategic Alignment**: The Parties shall meet semi-annually to review wallet integration performance, user adoption trends, and fee structures to ensure the wallet payout channel remains commercially attractive for all parties in the ecosystem.

 ## **3\.
 Financial Covenants and Commercial Terms**